LeoPi314/LCPB_Project/README.md

 						   component.

 	- 3) Pair_Analysis: filters data based on single track + pair variables cuts and plots the resulting invariant mass histogram.

+C) efficiency_pt_intervals_MC_cuts:
+	In this notebook there is the efficiency computation for different cuts from monte carlo analysis and on $p_T$ intervals.